smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #18 - Seating Chart

 Given the set of integers provided in the following DDL statement, write the SQL statements to determine the following:
-- Gap start and gap ends
+- Gap start and end
 - Total missing numbers
 - Count of odd and even numbers